A Perceptually Optimized and Self-Calibrated Tone Mapping Operator: Experiments

 Drago03 relies on an adaptive logarithmic mapping, while Reinhard05 uses a practical S-shaped curve.
 Kim08 improves upon Drago03 by refining the logarithmic curve from the perspective of photosensitive material characteristics.
 WLS casts HDR tone mapping into a weighted least squares problem, and LLF involves ingenious manipulation of Laplacian pyramid coefficients.
 Bruce14 achieves tone mapping via MEF.
 GR and Liang18 are based on the two-layer decomposition in the gradient domain.
 Zhang20 is a retina-inspired TMO (by modeling retina horizontal and bipolar cells).
 NLPD-Opt compresses the HDR image by directly minimizing the NLPD metric in the image space.
 Thus, given sufficient iterations, NLPD-Opt is regarded as the lower bound for all TMOs in terms of NLPD.
 All DNN-based methods except Vinker21 require paired images for supervision.
-Zhang21 acquires the ground-truth LDR images from expert manipulation, while Rana20 and Yang21 select the best LDR image produced by a list of existing TMOs objectively (via TMQI) and subjectively (via human inspection), respectively.
+Zhang21 acquires the ground-truth LDR images from expert manipulation, while Yang21 selects the best LDR image produced by a list of existing TMOs subjectively (via human inspection).
 Zhang21 introduces a semi-supervised strategy to further leverage the real-world LDR image distribution as a form of regularization.
-Like our method, Vinker21 does not need the ground-truth LDR images for training, which is, however, achieved by a rather empirical combination of several loss functions.
-All algorithms are implemented either by Banterle \etal~\cite{Banterle2017} in their great MATLAB Toolbox\footnote{\url{https://github.com/banterle/HDR Toolbox}} or by the respective authors.
+Like PS-TMO, Vinker21 does not need the ground-truth LDR images for training, which is, however, achieved by a rather empirical combination of several loss functions.
+Le21 was published in our conference version~\cite{chenyang2021}, which only includes the tone mapping network in Stage one of PS-TMO, and needs manual specification of a working maximum luminance for each test HDR scene.
+All algorithms are implemented either by Banterle~\etal~\cite{Banterle2017} in their great MATLAB Toolbox\footnote{\url{https://github.com/banterle/HDR Toolbox}} or by the respective author.
 We test them with the default settings.